Registering devices to Pexip Infinity

 4. Configure appropriate Call Routing Rules (Services > Call routing).
 Rules are required in all cases except for when using Manual routing to add a participant to a conference.

-Each step is described in more detail below, after the explanation of how Pexip Infinity manages registered devices.
+Each configuration step is described in more detail below, after the explanation of how Pexip Infinity manages registered devices.

 How it works